 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-Further details may be found in Policy and Procedures under the Family Educational Rights and Privacy Act (FERPA) and at www.ed.gov/policy/gen/reg/ferpa/index.html
+Further details may be found in Policy and Procedures under the Family Educational Rights and Privacy Act (FERPA) and at http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html These rights include:

 The right to inspect and review the student’s education records within 45 days of the day the Institute receives a request for access.
 Students should submit to the Program Manager of their department, written requests that identify the record(s) they wish to inspect.
 The Program Manager of the department will make arrangements for access and notify the student of the time and place where the records may be inspected.

-The right to request an amendment of the student's education records that the student believes is inaccurate or misleading.
+The right to seek amendment of the student's education records that the student believes to be inaccurate, misleading, or otherwise in violation of the student’s privacy rights.
 Students may ask the Institute to amend a record that they believe is inaccurate or misleading.
 They should write the Program Manager of their department, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the Institute decides not to amend the record as requested by the student, the Institute will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-The right to consent to disclosure of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
+The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 FERPA allows schools to disclose those records, without consent, to the following parties, or under the following conditions (34CFR~99.31):

 ** A school official is defined as a person employed by the Institution in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the Institution has contracted (such as an attorney, auditor, or collection agent); a person assisting another school official in performing his or her tasks.